igorkulman/coding-journal/content/post/2019-08-14-creating-context-menu-with-highlight/index.md

 snapshotView.frame = convertedFrame
 {{< /highlight>}}

-With the you can now see the view highlighted
+With that you can now see the view highlighted

 {{% post-image "HighlightEffect.png" "200px" %}}

 ### 3. `UIViewController` shown as `.popover`

-The final step is to show the actual context menu.
-I wanted to keep it simple so I just use an `UITableViewController` with fixed size
+The final step was to show the actual context menu.
+I wanted to keep it simple so I just used an `UITableViewController` with fixed size

 {{< highlight swift >}}
 override func viewDidLoad() {